SteveBarnett/Speaker-Workshop/workshop-outline.md

 - Submitting a talk: The abstract
 - **10m** Activity: Write an abstract for your DevConf talk.
 Use the template and the notes.
 Audience, Talk Type, Title, Description.
 - **15m** Activity: Pair up and read your abstract.
 Write down feedback.
 1 thing you liked.
 1 thing they could do differently.
 - **10m** Activity: What was the best piece of feedback?
-Share at your table.
+Share at your table and write the best piece of advice on a sticky.

 **35m** (running total: 1h35m)